Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Quinn winced just at the mention of the name.
 She looked sickly in the dimming orange light.
 Rachel finished lighting and inhaled.

 "But her?
 She holds onto what she worked for with an iron fist.
 We get bored after a while, throw it away for someone else to pick up the pieces."
 She smirked, just a little.
 "After all, it's not exciting if you can have it, right?"

-Quinn only gazed at her, silently, and the brunette took it as agreement.
+Quinn only gazed at her, silently, and Rachel took it as agreement.

 "Of course it didn't," she said casually.
 "Santana was drunk, there.
 And best yet, she was the most painful person you could possibly have chosen.
 Just like Noah."